Round Manaslu Trek / Larkya La Pass

 • Day 01:

 Arrival in Kathmandu, meet at the airport and transfer to Hotel.
+(There will be a short trek brief session with the guide)

 • Day 02: